ammarhakim/gkyl-doc/source/dev/collisionmodels.rst

    a Plasma and Its Solution. *Physics of Fluids*, 7(11), 1788–1799.

 ..
 [Hakim2019] Hakim, A., et. al. (2019).
-Conservative Discontinuous Galerkin Schemes for Nonlinear Fokker-Planck Collision Operators. *Sumbitted to Journal of Computational Physics*, `arXiv:1903.08062 <https://arxiv.org/abs/1903.08062>`_.
+Conservative Discontinuous Galerkin Schemes for Nonlinear Fokker-Planck Collision Operators.
+Submitted to the *Journal of Computational Physics*, `arXiv:1903.08062 <https://arxiv.org/abs/1903.08062>`_.